 “We’ve always done a lot together,” says Connie.
 She, her husband Ron, and their family have spent a busy and productive life together.
 Ron was the president of a school bus company for more than 25 years before he and Connie spent the next 16 years wintering in Arizona.

 “We’d done as much with him as we could until he just got too tired,” Connie says.
-Today, Ron lives in the memory care department of Autumn Glen Senior Living (Autumn Glen), a community managed by The Goodman Group.
+Today, Ron lives in the Pearls of Life® memory care neighborhood at Autumn Glen Senior Living (Autumn Glen), a community managed by The Goodman Group.

 Ron chose Autumn Glen because it felt like home to him.
 And today, Autumn Glen is Ron’s home.